1961 Cannes Film Festival

-The 14th Cannes Film Festival was held from 3 to 18 May 1961.
-The Palme d'Or went to the Une aussi longue absence, directed by Henri Colpi and Viridiana, directed by Luis Buñuel.
-The festival opened with Che gioia vivere, directed by René Clément.
+The 14th Cannes Film Festival took place from 3 to 18 May 1961.
+French writer Jean Giono served as jury president for the main competition.

+The Palme d'Or was jointly awarded to The Long Absence by Henri Colpi and Viridiana by Luis Buñuel.

-The festival also screened Shirley Clarke's debut film The Connection due to the efforts of the French Syndicate of Cinema Critics.
+The festival also screened Shirley Clarke's debut film The Connection, due to the efforts of the French Syndicate of Cinema Critics.
 The success of the film caused the festival to create International Critics' Week the following year.

+The festival opened with The Joy of Living by René Clément.